-Sales is about showing value and overcoming objections.
+Sales is about showing value and overcoming objections and on the path to better sales, it is about having an action plan.
 Central to this process is understanding the prospect enough that you can effectively address their needs and anticipate the concerns that keep them from buying.
 This takes listening.

 There are many ways to listen for better sales, of course.
 One method is asking questions and actively listening instead of jumping straight into a canned sales pitch, but there also are other ways of listening in our multichannel world.
 These include a prospect’s viewing history on your website, the marketing emails that have caught their attention, previous customer service interactions, and social media interaction.

 An effective sales effort uses all five of these channels for better understanding the customer prior to the sales pitch.
 Often this listening makes all the difference when it comes to showing appropriate value and overcoming objections.

 Here’s an action plan for ensuring that you understand your prospect before the pitch for better sales.

 1. What are they saying on forums and social media?